-- A. Be reported for a Grade 4 offence for a second time, it would be considered a Grade 5 offence in the first instance. - B. Strike or make physical contact with the intent to cause injury or discomfort or distress to an official or volunteer in the course of that person executing their role or as a result of a decision made by them in their capacity as an official or volunteer, it would be considered a Grade 4 offence in the first instance.
+- A. Be reported for a Grade 4 offence for a +second time, (where the first offence was upheld (either found guilty or member entered a guilty plea)it would be considered a Grade 5 offence in the first instance. - B. Strike or make physical contact with the intent to cause injury or discomfort or distress to an official or volunteer in the course of that person executing their role or as a result of a decision made by them in their capacity as an official or volunteer, it would be considered a Grade 4 offence in the first instance.